mohd2sh/CleanArchitecture-DDD-CQRS/docs/architectural-decisions/ADR-001-cross-aggregate-coordination.md

 > **"Some concepts from the domain aren't natural to model as objects.
 Forcing the required domain functionality to be the responsibility of an ENTITY or VALUE either distorts the definition of a model-based object or adds meaningless artificial objects.
 A SERVICE is an operation offered as an interface that stands alone in the model, without encapsulating state...
 When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT, add an operation to the model as a standalone interface declared as a SERVICE."**
 > — Eric Evans, Domain-Driven Design, Chapter 5

-**Vaughn Vernon on Application Services:**

-> **"Use a Domain Service when an operation crosses multiple aggregates.
-The Domain Service will coordinate the operation by loading the necessary aggregates, invoking behavior on them, and committing the Unit of Work."**
-> — Vaughn Vernon, IDDD, Chapter 7

 **Pros:**
 -  DDD-legitimate pattern (endorsed by Evans & Vernon)